janlink/oracle-table-migration/README.md

 oracle-migrate --config /path/to/your/custom_config.yaml
 ```

-The tool will then connect to the databases, validate schemas, and migrate the data for each table defined in your configuration file.
+The tool will then connect to the databases, validate schemas, migrate the data, and optionally create indexes for each table defined in your configuration file.

 ## 📜 License